-Domino's Pizza shares have plunged after the company reduced its sales growth guidance for Australia and New Zealand.
+Domino's Pizza shares have fallen six per cent after the company lowered its sales growth forecast for Australia and New Zealand.

-Chief executive Don Meij said same store sales growth in Australia and New Zealand was softer than expected, falling from 17.4 per cent a year ago to 3.7 per cent in the half year just completed.
+Chief executive Don Meij said same store sales growth in Australia and NZ was softer than expected in the half year to December, falling from 17.4 per cent a year ago to 3.7 per cent.

-"Let me make it clear that we are still a high growth company and we will be a high growth company for a number of years to come," Mr Meij told reporters.
+"Let me make it clear that we are still a high growth company and we will be a high growth company for a number of years to come," he told reporters.